Activation

 a paid plan.
 However, note that Unity Personal licenses produce a “serial” token in the

-.ulf
+.ulf file.

 The activation process for Unity Personal licenses is as follows: